EAC49/pandas_homework/README.md

 ## Challenges

-Some of the challenges I faced in this homework were: insuring that the dataframes were concatanated correclty with their respective sorts, induring that the equations used to calculate data such as the sharp ratio was correct
+Some of the challenges I faced in this homework were: insuring that the dataframes were concatanated correclty with their respective sorts, insuring that the equations used to calculate data such as the sharp ratio was correct